discord-samba/localization/_guides/writing_localization_files.md

 {% endraw %}

-Using the example above, calling resource `EXAMPLE_8` will return `'foobarbaz'`, because `EXAMPLE_7` has been called as well via the forward template.
+Using the example above, calling resource `EXAMPLE_8` will return `'foobarbaz'`, because `EXAMPLE_7` has been called as well via the include template.

-Arguments will be forwarded to the resource called by the forward template, so be sure to provide the arguments for all resources that will be called when calling a resource containing forward templates.
+Arguments will be forwarded to the resource called by the include template, so be sure to provide the arguments for all resources that will be called when calling a resource containing include templates.

 {% raw %}
 ```